GAkers2002/linecount/README.md

 # linecount
 Created for COS350

-Three C programs that count the number of lines in a file and returns how fast it was
+Three C programs that count the number of lines in a file and returns how fast it was<br/>

 lc1.c